fillumina/xmi-to-jdl/README.md

 # XMI to JDL
-Reads an Class Diagram XMI file exported by [Umbrello UML Modeller (https://umbrello.kde.org/) and possibly other products compatible with the format and produces a [JHipster](https://www.jhipster.tech/jdl/) JDL output.
+Reads an Class Diagram XMI file exported by [Umbrello UML Modeller] (https://umbrello.kde.org/) and possibly other products compatible with the format and produces a [JHipster](https://www.jhipster.tech/jdl/) JDL output.

+## Versions

+ . *2.0* 4/4/2020 uses class diagram relationships together with those defined in comments

+ . *1.0* first version

+The multiplicity can be derived from the relationships defined in the class diagram itself or by using the relationship comment curly brackets {}
+together with validations.

-Relationships are `ManyToOne` by default and the owner is the entity containing the actual field (the FK on the DB).
+If no relationship multiplicity is specified `ManyToOne` is used by default and the owner is the entity containing the actual field (the FK on the DB).
 The relation must be declared only on the owner part.
-The multiplicity is not read from the Class Diagram itself but specified in the comment using curly brackets {}
-together with validations.

 Only some of the options described here are parsed, the others will be just copied in the final JDL, so it's future ready for new options to be added to JDL.

+Because it can be instructed to honour the private visibility of fields (by default it does not) it can be used to translate a java code imported by Umbrello.
+This is a very useful workflow because it allows to test the model with POJOs and then translate it to JDL.

+*REMEMBER*: always set the code to 'Java' in Umbrello so that the data types are set accordingly and you will not found a String entity when you use it in one of your attributes (Umbrello defaults to C++).

 ## Entity